 The Americans investigated the Polish unit in terms of counterintelligence, considering it as a non-German unit, but an allied unit.
 The Brigade was the only Polish unit that obtained the right to wear badges of American units and to carry weapons in May 1945, which are visible in photographs - American stars, the head of a native American, symbols of American divisions.

 The Holy Cross Mountains Brigade was the only Polish partisan unit during World War II, which as a partisan unit liberated prisoners of a concentration camp outside Polish territories.
 It was a women's camp in Holiszów, a sub-camp of KL Flossenburg, in which over 1000 women of various nationalities were imprisoned.
 The attack of the Polish unit on the camp complex saved the lives of Hungarian Jewish women which the German camp personnel intended to burn alive.
 Then, the Brigade troops established tactical contact with units of General George Patton’s 3rd American Army.
-In joint battles, the Poles and Americans captured the soldiers of the German 13th Army, including two generals.
 In a ceremonial speech, Colonel Antoni Szacki, "Bohun Dąbrowski" (commander of the unit), wrote to his subordinates: "Today our banners are fluttering alongside the victorious American colors, alongside the banners of the liberated Czech nation.
 Providence has allowed us once again to take part in the fight against the eternal enemy and to contribute to the joint effort of united nations.
 In this moment so memorable for us, I thank you for the trust you have given me.
 Your trust has enabled me to fulfill most of the tasks that we have set ourselves. " In January 1945, in the face of the Soviet offensive, the Brigade's command, fearing the approaching Red Army and the NKVD, attempted to retreat west and save the unit as a force capable of fighting for free Poland.
 Thanks to local, improvised and tactical agreements with German units, the Brigade began marching westward towards the Allied forces.
 During the march, the Commander of the Brigade did not agree to subordination and military cooperation with Germany.
 He also did not allow the disarmament of the unit.
 Ultimately, the unit was sent to the Czech Republic and left without further orders.
 During the march, it managed to establish contacts with the Czech underground.
 At the same time, emissaries were sent to the headquarters of the Supreme Commander and Allied troops.